-This paper covers Hong Kong's licensing regime for virtual asset trading platforms, including:
+Hong Kong's licensing regime for virtual asset trading platforms, includes provisions setting out:

-- (i) the scope of activities that need to be licensed; - (ii) the various requirements that must be met for platforms to become licensed, their ongoing obligations and the various restrictions on their activities once they become licensed; and - (iii) the statutory offences that cover misconduct involving virtual assets.
+- 1. the scope of activities that need to be licensed; - 2. the eligibility criteria for licensingand the ongoing obligations of, and restrictions on the activities of platforms once they become licensed; and - 3. certain statutory offences relating to misconduct involving virtual assets.